swyxio/swyxdotio/content/writing/nontechnical/react-outside.md

 But for new abstractions, it is always wise to look under the hood if you can, so that **when the inevitable abstraction leak occurs, you know what to do**.

-More to the point, if you are going to advocate for refactoring to use React Suspense in your company, you will want to convincingly *explain why* it is worth it to bosses that don't care and have actual issues with money attached for you to pick up.
+More to the point, if you are going to advocate for refactoring to use React Suspense in your company, you will want to convincingly *explain* what it is and how it does what it does, to bosses that don't care and have actual issues with money attached for you to pick up.

 2 years on from [JSConf Iceland](https://www.youtube.com/watch?v=nLF0n9SACd4), this is the final, arduous challenge for React Suspense.